grinkikong/lemonade-challenge/README.md

 The pipeline consists of two Prefect jobs that work together to ingest, process, and aggregate vehicle data:

-### 1. Hourly Ingestion Pipeline (Combined Job with 2 Dependent Tasks)
+### 1. Hourly Ingestion Pipeline (Combined Job with 3 Dependent Tasks)
 - **Schedule**: Every hour at :00
 - **Task 1 - New File Type Discovery**:
-  - Scans incoming folder for new JSON files
+  - Scans `data/source_data/incoming/` folder for new JSON files
   - Detects file types from filenames (pattern: `{file_type}_{timestamp}.json`)
   - Creates inactive metadata records in `table_metadata` for any new file types not yet registered
   - Admin can then configure `schema_definition` and `processing_config` and set status to "active"
+  - Moves valid files to `data/source_data/processing/{file_type}/`
+  - Moves invalid files (missing/inactive metadata) to `data/source_data/failed/`
 - **Task 2 - Spark Processing** (depends on Task 1):
-  - Automatically discovers all folders in processing directory
+  - Automatically discovers all folders in `data/source_data/processing/` directory
   - Loops through each folder and processes all files
   - Retrieves table metadata (schema and processing config) from database
-  - Submits Spark jobs (EMR or local) for each file using metadata
+  - Processes files with PySpark (local) or submits to EMR (production)
+  - Validates data against schema from metadata
-  - Writes processed data to datalake (S3 as Parquet files in Iceberg format)
+  - Writes processed data to datalake as Parquet files (partitioned by date)
-  - Moves successfully processed files to processed/ folder
+  - Moves failed files (including schema validation failures) to `data/source_data/failed/`
+  - Files remain in `processing/` after successful processing (Task 3 handles cleanup)
+- **Task 3 - Cleanup Processed Files** (depends on Task 2):
+  - Discovers all folders in `data/source_data/processing/`
+  - Verifies that corresponding Parquet files exist in the datalake
-  - Moves failed files to failed/ folder
+  - Only if Parquet files exist, moves all files from `processing/{file_type}/` to `processed/{file_type}/`

 ### 2. Daily Summary Aggregation (Job)
 - **Schedule**: Daily at 1:00 AM UTC